Steam (service): Competition and curation impact

 In November 2009, online retailers Impulse, Direct2Drive and GamersGate refused to offer Call of Duty: Modern Warfare 2 because it includes mandatory installation of Steamworks.
-Direct2Drive accused Steamworks of being a "trojan horse", directing users to Valve's store.
+Direct2Drive accused Steamworks of being a "trojan horse".
+Valve's business development director Jason Holtman replied Steamworks' features were chosen by developers and based on consumer wants and that Modern Warfare 2 was one of Steam's "greatest sellers".
 In December 2010, MCV/Develop reported that "key traditional retailers" would stop offering games that integrate Steam.

-One UK retailer said if there was already a digital service, they did not want to start selling a rival in physical stores.
-In June 2009, Doug Lombardi said Steam free weekends for Left 4 Dead on Steam had boosted sales at retail and Xbox 360 as well.
-Valve's business development director Jason Holtman replied Steamworks' features were chosen by developers and based on consumer wants and that Modern Warfare 2 was one of Steam's "greatest sellers".
-In December 2011, Football Manager 2012 developer Sports Interactive said the Steam requirement was a success because the game was not cracked for 10 days.
+A 2025 report by Gamalytic found that of the approximately 13,000 games released on Steam from January to October 2025, only 8% were estimated to have made revenues over $100,000, while 40% had failed to make more than $100, a cost of applying to publish a game on Steam.